project-next/heart-api/README.md

   - Recent upload info
   - Give away for particular video - API will pick a winner randomly from all people commenting and who give the required code
 - Social media posts (not yet implemented)
-- General messages to users of a service
+- General messages to users of a service - MongoDB is leveraged to store messages
-- Upcoming events - shows time/date of an upcoming event for a particular service
+- Upcoming events - shows time/date of an upcoming event for a particular service - MongoDB is leveraged to store messages

 In the end, any and all Websites, channels and podcasts will use this API to get social media info and communication.